New model structures for Algebraic Quantum Field Theory

 Let us highlight the main results achieved in this work and their motivation.

-In the sequel of this introduction, readers that are not familiar with orthogonal categories (Definition \ref{defn_OrthogonalCategory}) may interprete an orthogonal category $\Crect^{\perp}$ as the category of suitable open regions of a Lorentzian manifold $\Mrect$, together with the information about causal disjointness.
+In the sequel of this introduction, readers that are not familiar with orthogonal categories (Definition \ref{defn_OrthogonalCategory}) may interpret an orthogonal category $\Crect^{\perp}$ as the category of suitable open regions of a Lorentzian manifold $\Mrect$, together with the information about causal disjointness.
+Also, we will denote by $\QFT(\Crect^{\perp})$ the ordinary category of AQFTs over $\Crect^{\perp}$ (valued in chain-complexes over a field of characteristic 0) in the remainder of this introduction.

 When dealing with the homotopy theory of AQFTs, a dynamical axiom such as \emph{time-slice} (Definition \ref{defn_QFTsSatisfyingTimeSliceAxiom}) seems to be excessively demanding as the example provided by \cite[Theorem 6.8]{benini_quantum_2017} shows.
-Thus, a homotopy meaningful variant of it, the \emph{weak time-slice axiom} (Definition \ref{defn_WeakTimeSliceAxiom}), must be introduced.
-We propose two different model structures dealing with this new axiom, as it is summarized in the following theorem (see Subsection \ref{subsect_WeakTimeSliceAxiom}). \begin{taggedtheorem}{\textbf{A}}[Propositions \ref{prop_STRUCTUREDweakTimeSliceAQFTModel}, \ref{prop_WeakTimeSliceModel} and Theorem \ref{thm_ComparisonWeakTimeSliceModels}] Let $\Crect^{\perp}$ be an orthogonal category and $\Srect$ a set of maps in $\Crect$.
-Then, the homotopy theory of algebraic quantum field theories over $\Crect^{\perp}$ satisfying the weak $\Srect$-time-slice axiom is presented by the Quillen equivalent model structures $\Qft_{\textup{w}\Srect}(\Crect^{\perp})$ and $\mathsf{L}_{\mathcal{S}}\Qft(\Crect^{\perp})$. \end{taggedtheorem} Both models provide different aspects of the homotopy theory of AQFTs satisfying such dynamical axiom.
-In fact, below Theorem \ref{thm_ComparisonWeakTimeSliceModels} we expand on this to answer \cite[Open Problem 4.14]{benini_higher_2019}; problem that asks for the relation between the strict and the homotopical variant of the time-slice axiom.
+Thus, a homotopy meaningful variant of it, the \emph{homotopy time-slice axiom} (Definition \ref{defn_WeakTimeSliceAxiom}), must be introduced.
+We propose two different model structures dealing with this new axiom, as it is summarized in the following theorem (see Subsection \ref{subsect_WeakTimeSliceAxiom}). \begin{taggedtheorem}{\textbf{A}} Let $\Crect^{\perp}$ be an orthogonal category and $\Srect$ a set of maps in $\Crect$.
+Then, \begin{itemize} \item the category of AQFTs over $\Crect^{\perp}$ satisfying the homotopy $\Srect$-time-slice axiom admits a Quillen model structure denoted by $\Qft_{\h\Srect}(\Crect^{\perp})$ with weak equivalences and fibrations defined objectwise (Proposition \ref{prop_STRUCTUREDweakTimeSliceAQFTModel});